risk-first/website/docs/practices/Planning-And-Management/Design.md

 As we saw in [Meet Reality](../thinking/Meeting-Reality.md), "Navigating the [Risk Landscape](../risks/Risk-Landscape.md)", meant going from a position of high risk, to a position of lower risk.
 [Agile Design](Agile) is much like [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent): each day, one small step after another _downwards in risk_ on the [Risk Landscape](../risks/Risk-Landscape.md).

 But the problem with this is you can get trapped in a [Local Minima](https://en.wikipedia.org/wiki/Maximum_and_minimum#Search), where there are _no_ easy steps to take to get you to where you want to be.
-Here is a [real life example](Tradeoffs).
-This is [Dead End Risk](../risks/Complexity-Risk.md#dead-end-risk).

 In these cases, you have to _widen your horizon_ and look at where you want to go:  and this is the process of _design_.
 You're not necessarily now taking steps on the [Risk Landscape](../risks/Risk-Landscape.md), but imagining a place on the [Risk Landscape](../risks/Risk-Landscape.md) where you want to be, and checking it against your [Internal Model](../thinking/Glossary.md#internal-model) for validity.